-It is estimated that during construction peak Medupi will have over 7500 workers on site.
-Using a conservative rate of 0.75kg/p/day and density of un-compacted waste of 0.131 Tonnes/m3 Medupi is likely generate in excess of 43m3 of waste per day which equates to approximately 858m3 per month.
-In comparison to the other power stations this will be a significantly higher volume of waste.
+Based on Medupi scenario, it is estimated that the construction peak for the powerstations, will have over 8000 workers on site.
+Using a conservative rate of 0.75kg/p/day and density of un-compacted waste of 0.131 Tonnes/m.
+The existing Matimba, Medupi and Coal 3 and 4 power stations are likely generate in excess of 43m of waste per day which equates to approximately 858m per month.
 However it should be noted that this will drop significantly once construction has ended.

-Figure 3.1: Waste generation estimates during the construction phase (Roshcon)
+Figure 3.1: Waste generation estimates during the construction phase for Matimba, Medupi and proposed Coal 3 and Coal 4 powerstations (Roshcon)